rachel-king4/wsaa_bigproject/README.md

 The application is hosted online using the online web hosting service PythonAnywhere.
 A Github repostitory, containing all the required code, is used to deploy the application to the server.

 ## **Running the Program**
-The files above were deployed to PythonAnywhere using a repository on Github named "deloytogithub" (should be named deploytopythonanywhere, this was named incorrectly in error).
-The web appliacation was set up on PythonAnywhere by setting the source code and working directory to reference the applicable directory.
+The files above were deployed to PythonAnywhere using a repository on Github named "deploytogithub" (should be named deploytopythonanywhere, this was named incorrectly in error).
+This repository, wsaa_bigproject, contains the files in the deploytogithub repository demonstrating how the code was written to produce the web application visible at https://rachelking.eu.pythonanywhere.com/playerviewer.html.
+The web application was set up on PythonAnywhere by setting the source code and working directory to reference the applicable directory.
 This can be viewed at https://eu.pythonanywhere.com/user/rachelking/webapps/#tab_id_rachelking_eu_pythonanywhere_com.

 To view the player table, the following link can be pasted into a web browser:

 https://rachelking.eu.pythonanywhere.com/playerviewer.html

-Similarly, to view the player table, the following link can be pasted into a web browser:
+Similarly, to view the club table, the following link can be pasted into a web browser:

 https://rachelking.eu.pythonanywhere.com/clubviewer.html